mwiater/agon/README.md

 > **Note:** This is a personal project.
 I will do my best to keep the main branch functional and up to date with the time I have available.

-`agon` is a terminal-first companion for interacting with large language models that expose the Ollama API.
+`agon` is a terminal-first companion for interacting with large language models that expose the Ollama API or the llama.cpp OpenAI-compatible API.
 It helps you browse available hosts, launch an immersive chat session, and keep model inventories aligned across machines, whether you are experimenting locally or coordinating a distributed cluster.

 **I created this application in order to compare small LLMs in parallel** (usually between 1b and 3b parameters): I have 4 distinct nodes running Ollama on non-gpu SBCs.
 While speed was never a priority, I needed some questions answered: